 Management And Certain Security Holders

+Langan LLC

+Langan LLC, a Nevada limited liability company, is the Manager of the Company.
+The Manager is managed by Brad Langan.
+The officers of the Manager include Brad Langan, CEO; Kitty Kellman, COO; Joseph Scarim, CTO; and Charles Dombek CFO.
+The Manager shall manage all the business and affairs of the Company.
+The Manager shall direct, manage, and control the Company to the best of its ability and shall have full and complete authority, power, and discretion to make any and all decisions and do any and all things the Manager deems to be reasonably required to accomplish the investment objectives of the Company.
+The Members will have little or no control over the Company's day-to-day operations and will be able to vote only on limited matters.
+The Manager will make all other decisions.

 Brad Langan, CEO

 Brad Langan, owner of Langan Digital, is a master of digital marketing, renowned for his ability to significantly boost business growth through targeted strategies.
 His approach to combining paid and organic traffic has not only enhanced brand visibility but also driven sales, proving instrumental for business owners aiming for market dominance.
 Under Brad's guidance, his clients' businesses have collectively generated well over $100 million in revenue, highlighting his expertise and impact in the digital marketing landscape.